hektorv/devboard-backend/docs/backend-architecture-spec.md

 * `id` (PK)
 * `display_name` (required)
 * `email` (recommended; si se incluye: unique)
+  - Decision: `email` **is required and unique** for MVP to allow user identification when assigning tasks.
 * `is_active` (bool, default true)
 * `created_at`